Last revised: April 4, 2021

 RoCa: Acts 10:34, 37-43; Colossians 3:1-4; John 20:1-18

 The Acts 10 reading brings to light what New Creation means for human beings: There is no longer us and them; there is only us.
-Our time is characterized by a new imperialistic pseudo version of such unity.
+Our time is characterized by a neo-imperialistic pseudo version of such unity.
 In the first century the Imperial Good News of Lord Caesar promised salvation and peace through unity — a unity imposed through the force of military might.
 In our day, there is a new Lord of faux unity, the religion of “free market” capitalism that gives the vast majority of the freedom to multi-nationalist, globalist mega-corporations run by an oligarchy of kleptocrats — backed by huge military industrial complexes, of course.
-Or the other current alternative on the rise is a “nationalist” return to us and them, also backed my militarism.
+And backing the economic power is a political agenda of rising white nationalism — a dramatic obsession with Us vs Them, also backed my militarism (and the worshipping of the Second Amendment to back the proliferation of arms).

-The only true alternative to us and them is a mass movement of nonviolent resistance, which follows in the Way of Jesus the Messiah and his lonely nonviolent resistance on the cross.
+The only true alternative to Us and Them is a mass movement of nonviolent resistance, which follows in the Way of Jesus the Messiah and his lonely nonviolent resistance on the cross.
 How can these mass movements lead to a true situation of no longer us and them, only us?
 They can’t directly.
 Any changes initiated from nonviolent resistance to imperialism and nationalism cannot lead to an immediate unity.
-They will typically begin with changes to the law that grant rights to increasing numbers of peoples.
+They will typically begin with changes to the law which grant rights to increasing numbers of peoples.
 But those laws must also be backed by military might to have any meaning.
-For example: meaningful gun regulation in the United States will mean taking guns away from some people who currently own them and might even fight back.
+For example: It means vigorously prosecuting insurrections like the one on January 6 at the Capitol, and a general policing of white nationalist movements.

 Is it a step forward, then, that the “eternal return” might at least be increasingly shifted away from the victims who represent the least power among us to ‘victims’ who represent nonviolent resistance in the Way of Jesus?
 The kingdom of heaven choosing to suffer violence?
 (Matt.
 11:12; see Advent 3A) And can the Church, through a New Reformation, return to being a sacramental presence of a community based in love as the fulfillment of the law?
 Can the Church be a persistent presence of nonviolent resistance following in the Way of Jesus?
 (In other words, Gandhi’s Ashram and King’s Beloved Community is what we mean by Church living in true faithfulness.)